Diastasis Recti Surgery in Melbourne

 See your Physician, Obstetrician/Gynaecologist or Plastic Surgeon if you suspect your abdominal area has suffered notable muscle damage during pregnancy.
 They will be able to confirm if you have separated abdominal muscles.

-Your Medical Care providers will also be able to help you learn the best methods of how to lift things properly, how to use good posture, how to get out of bed properly etc. These efforts can sometimes help prevent your separation from worsening and give you a chance to recover as much as possible without surgery.
+Your Medical Care providers will also be able to help you learn the best methods of; how to lift things properly, how to use good posture, how to get out of bed properly etc. These efforts can sometimes help prevent your separation from worsening.
+They can also give you a chance to recover as much as possible without surgery.

-Next steps: Abdominoplasty Surgery to repair diastis recti
+Next steps: Abdominoplasty Surgery to repair diastasis recti

 Tummy Tuck and Abdominal Muscle Repair or Belt Lipectomy